beckdaniel/acl2018_graph2seq/README.md

 Here is where things start to get ugly...

-There are no extra options in decoding.
+There are no extra options in decoding, check `toy/decode_ggnn_toy.sh`.
 But here's the catch, the input graphs format for decoding differ from training.
 Instead of having two files, nodes and edges, we have a single file containing both.
 Each line contains a node list (as in training) and an adjacency list (as in training) separated by a TAB.
 This can easily be done using the `paste` shell command.

 The reason for this is again historical and also lazyness in finding a proper way to deal with the decoding API.
 In the future, this will be made consistent, probably using the single file approach which I think it is simpler.

+### Anything else?

+Yes, a few more ugly caveats:

+- Notice that in both training and decoding we explicitly pass the edge label vocabulary.
+This is *required*, unlike the usual vocabulary files in Sockeye, which are optional.
+Why?
+Because I was too lazy to write code to infer the edge vocabulary from the input data...
+- Here are a few more fun caveats for the edge vocabulary:
+-- Notice in the example we have an edge label called 's', which stands for self-loops.
+Notice also that its index is 3.
+Here's the fun bit: for decoding the self-loop index is *hard-coded*, which means it should *always be 3*.
+I don't think I have to mention there are plans to fix this...
+-- If you're using positional embeddings we will assume that 1) your graphs are DAGs and 2) you have a default edge label.
+For 2), again, due to hard-coding, the default edge is assumed to have label 'd'.
+Yes, it will be fixed.